fbpx

 Rest and recovery may sound like they could throw a spanner in your fitness plans, but both are vitally important, albeit slightly different.

-Those who are passionate about exercise and/or physical fitness tend to be very committed to their program and may have a tendency to exercise five to six days a week.
+Those who are passionate about exercise and/or physical fitness tend to be very committed to their program and may tend to exercise five to six days a week.
 With many athletes adopting the “no pain, no gain” mantra, rest and recovery are often thrown out the window, even though they’re crucial to long-term success.

 What is the difference between rest and recovery?